 - Determine the location, date, and time of each CPR meeting with the Recipient's input. - Send the Recipient a CPR Agenda with a list of expected CPR participants in advance of the CPR meeting.
-If applicable, the agenda may include a discussion of match funding and permits. - Conduct and make a record of each CPR meeting.
-Provide the Recipient with a schedule for providing a Progress Determination on continuation of the project. - Determine whether to continue the project, and if so whether modifications are needed to the tasks, schedule, products, or budget for the remainder of the Agreement.
-A determination of unsatisfactory progress This may result in project delays, including a potential Stop Work Order, while the CEC determines whether the project should continue. - Provide the Recipient with a Progress Determination on continuation of the project, in accordance with the schedule.
+If applicable, the agenda will include a discussion of match funding and permits. - Conduct and make a record of each CPR meeting.
+Provide the Recipient with a schedule for providing a Progress Determination on continuation of the project.

+- Determine whether to continue the project, and if so whether modifications are needed to the tasks, schedule, products, or budget for the remainder of the Agreement.
+If the CAM concludes that satisfactory progress is not being made, this conclusion will be referred to the Deputy Director of the Energy Research and Development Division. - Provide the Recipient with a Progress Determination on continuation of the project, in accordance with the schedule.
 The Progress Determination may include a requirement that the Recipient revise one or more products.